profile photo

 Email: e[mylastname]@cmu.edu

-I am a first-year PhD student in Philosophy at Carnegie Mellon University.
-I did my undergraduate studies at the University of Michigan, where I studied philosophy (graduating with highest honors) and pure mathematics, with a minor in computer science.
+I am a first-year PhD student in the Department of Philosophy at Carnegie Mellon University (CMU).
+I did my undergraduate studies at the University of Michigan (UofM), where I studied philosophy (graduating with highest honors) and pure mathematics, with a minor in computer science.

-I primarily work in logic and formal epistemology, particularly computability theory.
-I study complexity and information in the contexts of language, learning, and mathematics.
-I am also interested in the philosophy of probability theory, and in the philosophy of science.
+I primarily work in logic and formal epistemology.
+Most generally, I am interested in questions about complexity and information in the contexts of language, learning, and mathematics.
+Currently, I am working in the foundations of probabilistic inference, and on connections to decision theory and the philosophy of science.

 My CV will be linked here when I make one.